-Our Preston-based centre has tripled output to meet the growing need for food during the pandemic, delivering 3 million meals in 2020 alone.
+The Preston-based centre has tripled output in recent years to meet the increasing need for food in communities across Lancashire and Cumbria.
+We delivered close to 3.5 million meals in the last year alone.

-Now as demand is expected to increase again through winter, extra support is required to keep our vital operations going.
+Now extra support is required to keep our vital operations going.

-Our team’s work has ensured vulnerable groups, including those who’ve lost work and families in need, haven’t gone without food in the face of illness or financial insecurity.
-Run in partnership with national charity FareShare, the Centre supports more 216 community groups and charities across Lancashire and Cumbria.
+Our team’s work ensures vulnerable and disadvantaged groups need not go without food while also preventing quality food from going to waste.
+Run in partnership with national charity FareShare, the Centre supports more than 125 community groups and charities across the two counties.

 We urgently need volunteers for morning (8am to midday) or afternoon (1pm to 5pm) shifts on weekdays.
 The roles cover:

-Volunteer manager Vivienne Ashurst said: “Our volunteers are an essential and highly valued part of our operation, each bringing different skills and experiences to deliver our vital service.
+Volunteer Coordinator Vivienne Ashurst said: “Our volunteers are an essential and highly valued part of our operation, each bringing different skills and experiences to deliver our vital service.

 “In return for their time we support each volunteer to enjoy their own benefits from the experience, whether that’s supporting job seekers to develop transferable skills or ensuring retired professionals can use their experience to help communities.
 Volunteering can be a transformative experience for anyone – it is a way to develop skills or meet new people as well as give back to your community and help others.